barrettotte/SQL-UNIT-POC/README.md

 - [x] SQL-Unit wrapper Stored Procedure
 - [x] Testing with basic SQL
 - [ ] Test evaluation expected vs actual functionality
-- [ ] Testing with more advanced SQL and UDFs
-- [ ] Testing with Stored Procedures
 - [ ] CI / CD using GitLab and Docker for project
 - [ ] Error handling and polish of current code
 - [ ] Measure performance: Execution time